Generative Object Insertion in Gaussian Splatting with a Multi-View Diffusion Model: Related Work

 \subsection{SDS-based Object Insertion}

 To facilitate object generation and insertion in 3D scenes, some studies \cite{dai2024go, chen2024mvip, bartrum2024replaceanything3d} have integrated the classic Score Distillation Sampling (SDS) algorithm \cite{poole2022dreamfusion} into 3D generation.
 This integration aims to leverage SDS's robust generative capabilities to directly produce viewpoint-consistent 3D content within scenes.
 Drawing upon prior knowledge from 2D diffusion, SDS optimizes the rendered images of 3D models to align with the desired image distribution conditioned on text.
 This ensures that the edited 3D model meets the desired outcomes across various viewpoints, enabling the generation and insertion of 3D content from scratch.
 ReplaceAnything3D \cite{bartrum2024replaceanything3d} enhances this approach by incorporating an improved version of SDS, known as HiFA \cite{zhu2023hifa}, for generative object insertion, thereby enhancing the realism of editing effects.
+TIP-Editor \cite{zhuang2024tip} introduces a stepwise 2D personalization strategy and a 3D scene editing framework incorporating SDS loss.
+This system enables 3D editing, such as object insertion, guided not only by the text prompt but also by a reference image.
 MVIP-NeRF \cite{chen2024mvip} proposes a multi-view SDS that concurrently supervises surface normals and scene appearance, providing stronger supervision for scene editing and achieving improved results.
 While SDS-based methods effectively achieve viewpoint-consistent 3D content generation and editing, the inherent stochasticity in their optimization process often results in noticeable quality issues, such as over-smoothness \cite{liang2024luciddreamer,wang2024prolificdreamer} and high saturation levels \cite{liu2024humangaussian, chen2024gaussianeditor}.
 In contrast, our method avoids these issues by using SDS optimization solely to provide coarse initial priors rather than the final editing output.
 We then design a multi-view diffusion model to inpaint view-consistent editing results.